City Relocation Overview

 Cost, housing, and daily setup

-This city sits in a middle affordability tier, median gross rent is about $1,787, median home value is about $379,900, with enough population scale to support a broader local economy.
+This city sits in a middle affordability tier, median gross rent is about $1,787, median home value is about $379,900, and the local economy may feel narrower than in larger metros.

 • Median rent: $1,787